Alabama Severance Pay Lawyers

 Alabama employment laws require you to report and file all severance wages as regular income.
 Although a portion of your severance pay — up to $25,000 — may be exempt from state taxes, you will still have to pay federal taxes, and the circumstances of your termination and severance pay may impact your eligibility for unemployment benefits in Alabama.

 In other words, Alabama severance pay is often less than it seems after you factor in the tax and benefit eligibility implications.
 You have the right to ask for more benefits before you agree to your employer’s terms.
 We have helped our clients successfully negotiate for more pay, continued medical and insurance benefits, and the removal of non-compete clauses that may limit their chances of quickly finding another job in the same field.

 We know the ins and outs of Alabama’s complicated employment laws, and our experienced lawyers can advise you on the best next steps.
 You have the right to review your offer with an attorney, and we will return your call within 24 hours.
 Contact us now to begin the process.

 Who We Are

 Severance Lawyers specializes in severance and employment law.
-Our award-winning nationwide network of attorneys is qualified to give help in all 50 states, allowing us to quickly connect you with an Alabama lawyer who can prioritize your case and give you the confidence of a fair settlement.
+Our award-winning network of attorneys is qualified to give help in all 50 states, allowing us to quickly connect you with an Alabama lawyer who can prioritize your case and give you the confidence of a fair settlement.

 The fine print of most severance agreements says that you should review the terms with an attorney before signing, but most employers will speed past this recommendation and push you to sign the documents quickly.
 Don’t give in to that pressure.